-This Train the Trainer session is intended for Regional CAC and Chapter staff interested in facilitating MINCA's "Building Resiliency in CACs & MDTs" training program for teams in their local area.
+This Train the Trainer session is intended for Regional CAC and Chapter staff interested in facilitating CACMI's "Building Resiliency in CACs & MDTs" training program for teams in their local area.

 If you are a Michigan CAC interested in having the Building Resiliency in CACs & MDTs training facilitated for your team, click here!